Office Address: 274C DeVos Center

-HTM 101 - Fundamentals of Hospitality and Tourism Management
+HTM 101 - Intro to the Hospitality and Tourism Industry

 HTM 202 - International Tourism